 Meeting Lego Characters

-As well as the character greetings, there were spots to have your picture taken with an amazing Lego pumpkin (so big that you could climb into it!) and a Lego Vampyre and hearse.
-Photographers were available to take your photo, and photos were available for viewing and purchase at the entrance (although you are welcome to use your own camera as well!)
+As well as the character greetings, there were spots to have your picture taken with an amazing Lego pumpkin (so big that you could climb into it!) and a Lego Hearse.
+Photographers were available to take your photo, and photos were available for viewing and purchase at the entrance (although you are welcome to use your own camera as well).

 Trick or Treating

 For most kids, Halloween is all about the candy, and Legoland Florida Brick or Treat had a really cool candy trail.
 The trail opened at 2pm and ended at 7pm; we found that the line looked long for the majority of the day, but actually moved relatively quickly, and we were in and out within about 15 minutes.
 At the beginning of the trail, each child is handed a bag to collect their goodies, and our bag was completely full by the end of the trail!